home

 Lowland Section of the Piedmont Province

-Pleasant.
-Nearby are weathered blocks of late Precambrian to early Cambrian
+Mount Pleasant.
+Nearby are weathered blocks of late Precambrian to early

-(about 550 million years old) quartzite.
-A large area of the park is covered by
+Cambrian (about 550 million years old) quartzite.
+A large area of the park is

-Triassic sandstones and conglomerates.
-These rocks were deposited in a rift
+covered by Triassic sandstones and conglomerates.
+These rocks were deposited in

-basin, probably underwater, during the breakup of the supercontinent Pangea
+a rift basin, probably underwater, during the breakup of the supercontinent

 diabase sheet is exposed in the northeast area of the park.
 This magmatic